jessepav/libgdx-wiki-old/Bundling-a-JRE.md

 A gradle plugin that performs similar actions as launch4j:

 ### [Packr](https://github.com/libgdx/packr)
-Tool created/maintained by the libgdx team.
+Tool created/maintained by the libGDX team.

 ## MacOS Specifics